MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/lob-and-enterprise-2020-support.md

 | Azure SQL Database | Yes |

 > [!IMPORTANT]
 > This refers to the SQL Server versions used by the WCF-SQL adapter in BizTalk Server 2020.
-For the SQL Server versions supported as the back-end system to BizTalk Server, refer to Hardware and Software Requirements for BizTalk Server 2020 [here](..\install-and-config-guides\hardware-and-software-requirements-for-biztalk-server-2020.md)
+For the SQL Server versions supported as the back-end system to BizTalk Server, refer to [Hardware and Software Requirements for BizTalk Server 2020](../install-and-config-guides/hardware-and-software-requirements-for-biztalk-server-2020.md).

 ## Supported Enterprise Systems